+The proposal does not comply with this clear and objective design standard.
 The applicant has requested an adjustment to eliminate the requirement for ground floor units within 25 feet of the property line abutting a street to have direct pedestrian access to the adjacent sidewalk.
-The Hearings Officer's findings for the Adjustment can be found in Section 8 of this report.
+Findings for the Adjustment can be found in Section 7 of this report.